ehuan2/tf-binding/ReadMe.md

 8. `pred_struct_features`, a list input for the types of structural features to include.
 9. `<feat>_file_name` the file name for the specified structural feature.
 Defaults to `<pred_struct_data_dir>/hg19.<pred_struct>.wig.bw`.
 10. `use_probs`, whether or not we will use the probability scores from the position weight matrix per nucleotide.
+11. `restart_train` specifies whether or not to use the previous found model given the exact same parametrization.
+12. `mlp_hidden_size` specifies the hidden size used for the MLP block.
+13. `epochs` specifies the number of epochs to train the model for.
+14. `device` specifies the torch device to use.
+15. `dtype` specifies the data type to use for training the MLP model.

 ## Contributing